Current Advocacy Efforts

 CHFA actively participates in a Trade Association Working Group focused on sustainability and maintains continuous engagement in upcoming opportunities for consultations and advocacy that directly impact our members.
 Some key updates and actions include:

 - In spring 2023, ECCC published a proposed regulatory framework on recycled content and labelling.
 CHFA promptly submitted Feedback on the Recycled Content and Labelling Rules for Plastics: Regulatory Framework Paper in May 2023.
-ECCC intends to review the feedback received from stakeholders and subsequently release draft regulations on recycled content and labelling in Canada Gazette, Part I, allowing for public comment before the end of 2023.
-At this time, the final regulations are on hold until further notice due to a federal court ruling.
-This ruling is connected to ECCC adding Plastic Manufactured Items (PMI) to the list of toxic substances in Schedule 1 of the Canadian Environmental Protection Act, 1999.
-The federal court believes this action was unreasonable and unconstitutional as it is too broad of a category.
+ECCC had intended to review the feedback received from stakeholders and subsequently release draft regulations.
+However, the regulations are currently on hold due to a federal court ruling which considered the government’s decision to classify all plastics as toxic as non-constitutional.
+More specifically, the case of adding Plastic Manufactured Items (PMI) to the list of toxic substances in Schedule 1 of the Canadian Environmental Protection Act, 1999.
+The federal court had ruled this action unreasonable and unconstitutional by blanketing all plastics as toxic.
+These files will remain on hold until the ruling is lifted.

 Through these proceedings, CHFA strives to contribute valuable input and insight to the ongoing discussions surrounding the labelling of recycled content and developing a plastics registry.
 These efforts align with our commitment to support our members and work towards achieving reasonable sustainability targets.